RomainFillon/RomainFillon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome !
-I am a PhD candidate in Economics at the Université Paris-Saclay, France, within [CIRED](http://www.centre-cired.fr/en/) and [PSAE](https://www6.versailles-grignon.inrae.fr/psae_eng/) research units.
+I am a PhD candidate in Economics at Université Paris-Saclay, France, within [CIRED](http://www.centre-cired.fr/en/) and [PSAE](https://www6.versailles-grignon.inrae.fr/psae_eng/) research units.
 Here is my [CV](https://RomainFillon.github.io/files/CV_academique.pdf).
 From September 2023 to January 2024, I am visiting Columbia University, USA, hosted by Gernot Wagner and financed by a Fulbright grant.

 I work on climate change and I am particularly interested in climate tipping points and social preferences under risk and uncertainty.
 I also work with quantitative spatial models.
 Feel free to contact me : rfillon@protonmail.com !